 Despite the relatively positive outlook from its employees, the company went under fire in 2015, when workforce statistics showed that the overwhelming majority of their employees were male.
 Women only make up 24% of the overall workforce, and only 12% of the executives.
 As seen below, Microsoft also has serious issues with racial diversity, as the majority of employees and 81% of company leaders are white.
 As a result, the company set up a tuition scholarship fund aimed at helping underrepresented minorities in the tech industry pursue STEM-related fields in college.

 If you do manage to land a job at the tech giant, you can expect a comprehensive benefits plan which includes 401(k) matching, medical and dental plans, and even paid memberships to gyms.
 New birth mothers are afforded up to 20 weeks of paid maternity leave, while all other parents are given 12 weeks of paid leave.

 Though Microsoft is a much more established, corporate company, employees say it still tries to maintain an open, startup feel by offering numerous amenities.
 Employees based in the Washington campus have the ability to rent sports equipment, including bikes, frisbees, basketballs and more.

 There are even shuttles that transport employees from their homes in the Seattle-area to the headquarters in Redmond.
 Overall, 83% of employees say that they’re satisfied with the benefits they receive.

 Still not sure which industry or company is right for you?
-Fear not, simple essay on air pollution in hindi to get more industry data, as well as data relating to compensation and career navigation, all tailored specifically for you!
+Fear not, sign up for free to get more industry data, as well as data relating to compensation and career navigation, all tailored specifically for you!